Netflix/sureal/itur_bt500_demo/README.md

 3.0,4.0,3.0,2.0,5.0,5.0,4.0,5.0,4.0,5.0,5.0,4.0,5.0,3.0,5.0,4.0,5.0,5.0,5.0,5.0,5.0,4.0,5.0,4.0,5.0,4.0

 ```
-If some subjects evaluated a PVS multiple times, another 2D matrix of the
+If some subjects evaluated a presentation multiple times, another 2D matrix of the
-same size [num_PVS, num_subjects] can be added under the first one.
+same size [num_presentations, num_subjects] can be added under the first one.
 A row
 with a single comma (,) should be placed before the repetition matrix.
 Where the repeated
 vote is not available, a 'nan' is put in place.
 See `small_sample_data.csv` file for an example: